4.5 The Story of the Atmosphere's PAC-MAN

-The atmospheric lifetime is defined as the time it takes something to decrease to e-1 = 0.37 of its initial value.
-So to find the lifetime of methane in the atmosphere, we see when kOH+CH4[OH] t = 1, or:
+The lifetime of an atmospheric constituent is defined as the time it takes that constituent to decrease to e–1 = 0.37 of its initial value once production stops.
+So the lifetime of methane in the atmosphere is the value of t when kOH+CH4[OH]t = 1, or:

-This reaction rate coefficient is fairly slow.
-Other VOCs have reaction rate coefficients that are typically hundreds to hundreds of thousands of times faster, so the lifetimes of most VOCs is hours to days.
+This reaction rate coefficient is fairly low.
+Other VOCs have reaction rate coefficients that are typically hundreds to hundreds of thousands of times greater, so the lifetime of most VOCs is hours to days.

 Now it is your turn to solve some problems concerning the atmospheric lifetimes and rates of change for atmospheric constituents in a quiz.